- CAD Options Overview

 As with all files containing your CAD settings, it's a good idea to back up your AutoCAD profiles to a central location you can locate and access easily.
 We recommend creating a CAD Standards folder and saving it in your LandFX/Admin folder.
 You can then copy your profile (ARG file) to this folder periodically.

-For more information, visit our CAD Standards Folder documentation page.
+For more information, see our CAD Standards Folder article.